Collective modes and terahertz near-field response of superconductors: The effective Ginzburg-Landau action

 Performing the Hubbard-Stratonovich transformation of the path integral $Z=\int D[\bar{\psi},\psi] e^{-S}$ in the pairing channel gives

 where the action

 describes coupled dynamics of the fermion field $\psi$, the EM field $A$ and the gap $\Delta_l$ with $l$ denoting the pairing angular momentum.
 Note that we have neglected detailed structure in $g$ that is not important to our conclusions.
-The fermion kernel is